TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 System extension "filemetadata" adds a "fe_groups" field to the "sys\_file\_metadata" table.
 This makes it possible to attach frontend permissions to files.
-However these permissions are not enforced in any way by the TYPO3 CMS Core.
+However these permissions are not enforced in any way by the TYPO3 Core.
 It is up to extension developers to create tools which make use of these permissions.

 As an example, you may want to take a look at extension